ArianeAchingui/ArianeAchingui/README.md

 Actively seeking **Data Analyst opportunities** where I can apply my SQL, Python, and Power BI skills to solve business problems and drive data-driven decision making.

-Open to: Full-time, contract, remote, or hybrid roles